1/ DETERMINE WHY YOU WANT TO TRADE

-What is a realistic percentage per year of your capital for a beginner to achieve in trading and what is required for you to do to achieve that?
+What is a realistic percentage per year of your capital for a beginner to achieve in trading?
+What is required for you to do to achieve that?

 Examine your experience in investing, trading, business, personal finances, budgeting etc. If you have little financial literacy then you have a big learning curve ahead of you.

-I suggest whatever your knowledge and experience that trading is very different, if you are very intelligent and experienced in other professions you may have to “unlearn” many things, if you have a modest education background you may have to work very hard to learn what you need, and I don’t mean technical things, but more learning how to think with an enquiring mind, hard work for the inexperienced.
+Whatever your knowledge and experience, trading is very different to most careers.
+If you are very intelligent and experienced in other professions you may have to “unlearn” many things.
+If you have a modest educational background you may have to work very hard to learn what you need.
+Not only the technical skills but how to think with an enquiring mind.
+It can be very hard work for the inexperienced.

 Start by reading websites like this one, read books and attend courses to gauge what is realistic and achievable for you.

-Start with a modest goal so that it can be achieved.
-I suggest your first year results should be one of not losing, if you do that you will be in the top 5% of the class, as around 95 % of traders either lose or break even. (one of my objectives is to improve those statistics through quality instruction)
+Start with a modest goal so it can be achieved.
+I suggest your first year results should be one of not losing.
+If you do that you will be in the top 5% of the class, as around 95 % of traders either lose or break even. (one of my objectives is to improve those statistics through quality instruction)

 3/ SELECT WHAT TIME FRAME YOU WILL TRADE IN

-In general, the shorter time frame you trade the harder it gets, the better and quicker you need to be, and the more stressful it is.
+In general, the shorter time frame you trade the harder it gets, the more proficient you need to be and the more stressful it is.

-Weekly will give you plenty of action to keep you more than stimulated but it also removes some of the market “noise”.
+Weekly will give you plenty of action to keep you more than stimulated.
+It also removes some of the market “noise”.

-Noise is what makes the market swing about from day to day with the daily press releases, but normally by the end of week if there is a predominant trend it usually re asserts itself therefore making analysis and keeping your emotions in check a lot easier.
+Whe the market swings about from day to day with the daily news, its called "noise".
+Normally by the end of week if there is a predominant trend - it often reasserts itself therefore making it easier to analyze and keeping emotions in check - avoiding the noise.

-Monthly is good too, and not to be under estimated like it often is, some excellent long term methods and systems work well on monthly time frames.
+Monthly timeframes are not to be underestimated.
+Some excellent long term methods and systems work well on monthly time frames.

-Most beginners are drawn to short term time frames, mistakenly believing that more quick trades means more money.
+Most beginners are drawn to short term time frames mistakenly believing that more quick trades means more money.
 Wrong.
 Normally more trades means more work, time, stress, cost, errors and experience required.
-Listen to the above tip, you won’t, but will later.
+Listen to the above advice about slower time frames and consider carefully.

 4/ ADOPT OR DEVELOP A METHOD OR SYSTEM